nickserv/danamccurdy.com/_posts/2017-03-23-traveling.md

 you would sidestep the familiar, grateful and eager for newness.

-What if you traveled through your life as you would travel the world, always moving, with excitement, into a foreign land?
+What if we traveled through our lives as we would travel the world, always moving, with excitement, into a foreign land?